floydhub/floyd-docs/docs/guides/pytorch.md

 Below is the list of python packages already installed with the PyTorch environments.
 Don't worry if the package you are looking for is missing, you can easily install extra-dependencies by following [this guide](jobs/installing_dependencies.md).

+!!! important

+    Installing a different `PyTorch` version from the one provided by the environment can break the existing environment and cause reproducibility issue.
+Be careful!

 ## PyTorch-1.0 (Preview)

 Nvidia Setup: